nicumicle/simple-jwt-login/simple-jwt-login/README.md

 == Changelog ==

-The [Changelog](https://github.com/nicumicle/simple-jwt-login/blob/master/Changelog.md) can be found in the GitHub repository https://github.com/nicumicle/simple-jwt-login
+The [Changelog](https://github.com/nicumicle/simple-jwt-login/blob/master/Changelog.md) can be found in the GitHub repository [https://github.com/nicumicle/simple-jwt-login](https://github.com/nicumicle/simple-jwt-login).

 Also, here you can find the beta version of the plugin, before it is released

+= 3.4.0 (17 Oct 2021) =
+- Implement protected endpoints

 = 3.3.1 (13 Oct 2021) =
 - Sanitize load views